macoto00/SoftCake-Purpouse-Learning-Repo/Cucumber/README.md

 ### Step 2 - Create Feature Files and Step Definition

-Create .feature files in the src/test/resources directory and corresponding step definition classes in a designated package within the test source directory.
+Create `.feature` files in the `src/test/features` directory and corresponding step definition classes in the `src/test/stepdefinitions` directory within the test source directory.

 ```bash
 |-- java